Are You Unconsciously Grinding Your Teeth?

 Headaches or Facial Tightness

-Chronic muscle tension can radiate to the temples, causing tightness or persistent dull headaches, often located behind the eyes or forehead.
+Ongoing muscle tension may extend to the temples, resulting in tightness or persistent dull headaches that can occur behind the eyes or forehead.

 Tooth Wear or Sensitivity